OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 All data that is stored on potential insecure locations should be integrity protected, i.e., an attacker should not be able to change their content without the application detecting the change prior to the data being used.

 Most countermeasures work by calculating a checksum for the stored data, and then by comparing the checksum with the retrieved data prior to the data's import.
 If the checksum/hash is stored with the data on the insecure location, typical hash algorithms will not be sufficient.
-As they do not posess a secret key, an attacker that is able to change the stored data, can easily recalculate the hash and store the newly calculated hash.
+As they do not possess a secret key, an attacker that is able to change the stored data, can easily recalculate the hash and store the newly calculated hash.

 #### Static Analysis